KNW-169

 In addition, our served agencies ask us to obtain formal training in FEMA’s Incident Command System (ICS) and National Incident Management System (NIMS).
 We need all of this training to perform well as emergency communicators.
 You can’t just show up to the scene of a disaster, pick up a microphone and talk without all of this training and practice!

 In addition, forms collect important information about what happened and when during a deployment so that leadership can go back and analyze it later and suggest improvements for the next one.
+One of our forms, the After Action Report, summarizes that information.

 Here are some of the forms we use to plan a deployment, and which you’ll see and use when you participate: